Confiscation of property

 Asset Confiscation Operations manages the confiscation and disposal of property connected to crime.

-The unit is also responsible for enforcing pecuniary penalty orders issued by Victorian courts which require offenders to pay back the dollar value of any benefit they receive from crime.
+The unit is also responsible for enforcing pecuniary penalty orders (External link) issued by Victorian courts which require offenders to pay back the dollar value of any benefit they receive from crime.

 What types of property can be confiscated?